-- Jot down concerns about your child’s asthma symptoms and how you will deal with them – for example, making an appointment with your GP or asthma nurse.
-This will help clear your mind and help you feel more able to sleep.
+- Jot down any worries and how you’ll deal with them – for example, if you're worried about your child's cough at night, make a note that you'll book an appointment with their GP or asthma nurse in the morning.
+This can help clear your mind so you feel more able to sleep.

-- Share your concerns with other parents on our asthma forum or read parents' stories to find out how others coped.
+- Share your concerns with other parents on our asthma forum or read parents' stories to find out how others cope.

 - Call our Helpline on 0300 222 5800 (9am - 5pm; Mon - Fri) to speak to an asthma nurse specialist about your child's night time symptoms.
 Or you can WhatsApp them on 07378 606 728.